 - Keep up to date with checkups.
 Don't skimp on care to save a few dollars, especially if you have a health condition that requires regular monitoring.
 Be sure children get all necessary vaccinations, and take preventive measures such as getting a flu vaccination every year.

 - Ask for the best deal.
 Talk to the manager of patient accounts about your situation.
-Your TRICARE benefits might vary depending on your plan level and whether you or the physician's office files your claim.
-For example, if you use the point-of-service option (POS) to visit a non-network, non-participating physician, they can charge you up to 15 percent more than the agreed-upon TRICARE rate, according to TRICARE.mil.
-If you plant to see a physician regularly, then discuss any options that can make your care more cost effective.
+Your Tricare benefits might vary depending on your plan level and whether you or the physician's office files your claim.
+For example, if you use the point-of-service option (POS) to visit a non-network, non-participating physician, they can charge you up to 15 percent more than the agreed-upon Tricare rate.
+If you plan to see a physician regularly, then discuss any options that can make your care more cost effective.

 - Deduct what you can.
 Develop a method -- whether a spreadsheet, a shoebox for receipts, or a list in a notebook -- to keep track of what you spend on medical care.
 If you spend more than 7.5 percent of your income, you could be eligible to deduct those costs from your income taxes.